cisagov/cset/docs/enterprise_install.md

 1. To begin the process of installing a new SQL Server on your machine (see below):
   * Open Microsoft’s “SQL Server Installation Center”
   * On the left, select “Installation”
-  * Click “New SQL Server stand-alone installation”
+  * Click “New SQL Server standalone installation”

   ![](img/figE4.PNG)<br/>